kube-HPC/kube-HPC.github.io/site/learn/Streaming.md

 ***

 ### Comprehensive Statistics
-HKube shows detail statistics between every node, which can be used to analyze the relationship between them.
+HKube shows detailed statistics between every node, which can be used to analyze the relationships between them.
-By using the statistics, you can achieve data about the requests and responses, as follows:
+By using the statistics, you can obtain data about the requests and responses, as follows:

-- **currentSize:** How many pods there are, which are running the algorithm.
+- **currentSize:** The number of pods running the algorithm.
 - **reqRate:** The rate of incoming request messages, calculated as (Δ message count) / (Δ time in seconds).
-- **queueSize:** Total number of requests in the queue, waiting to be handled.
+- **queueSize:** The total number of requests in the queue, waiting to be handled.
-- **avgQueueSize:** Average number of requests in the queue.
+- **avgQueueSize:** The average number of requests in the queue.
-- **processingTimeMs:** Average processing time in ms for all the requests.
+- **processingTimeMs:** The average processing time in milliseconds for all requests.
-- **roundTripTimeMs:** Average trip time in ms for all the requests (trip is the total time from when a request was created to when it was successfully handled).
+- **roundTripTimeMs:** The average round trip time in milliseconds for all requests (trip is the total time from when a request is created to when it is successfully handled).
-- **queueTimeMs:** The average of how long requests are in queue.
+- **queueTimeMs:** The average time requests spend in the queue.
-- **durationRate:** The average of all the positive durations, which duration is the amount of time it took to handle a request.
+- **durationRate:** The average of all positive durations, where duration is the amount of time it took to handle a request.
 - **grossDurationRate:**
 - **throughput:**
-- **totalRequests:** The total amount of requests sent.
+- **totalRequests:** The total number of requests sent.
-- **totalResponses:** The total amount of responses sent (handled requests).
+- **totalResponses:** The total number of responses sent (handled requests).
-- **totalDropped:** The total amount of requests which didn't response back (?).
+- **totalDropped:** The total number of requests that did not receive a response. (?)

-The followings are additional statistics that are specially between stateful to stateless algotihems:
+The following are additional statistics that are specifically relevant to interactions between stateful and stateless algorithms:
-- **required:** How many pods are requried, according to load.
+- **required:** The number of pods required, according to the load.
-- **desired:** How many pods are desired.
+- **desired:** The number of pods desired.
-- **status:** Status of the node.
+- **status:** The status of the node.

 ***